cohure/CoHuRe/content/cfp.md

 ---
 title: "CHR2020"
-subtitle: "Workshop on Computational Humanities Research"
+description: "Workshop on Computational Humanities Research"
 date: 2019-12-15T11:11:58+01:00
 ---

-*Amsterdam, November 2020 (exact date to be determined early 2020)*
+**Amsterdam, November 2020 (exact date to be determined early 2020)** *Organised by the [DHLab](http://dhlab.nl) of the KNAW Humanities Cluster*

-*Organised by the [DHLab](http://dhlab.nl) of the KNAW Humanities Cluster*
+---

 In the humanities and related social sciences, the use of computational, statistical, and mathematical approaches has increased in recent years.
 The research can be characterized